-Practice Behaviors Practicum Learning Activities and Assignments Student Performance will be Measured in the Following Manner: 1.1 Makes ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ☐ Review client file(s) and determine if a strengths-based approach is evident. ethical decision-making, ethical conduct of research, and additional codes of ethics as appropriate to context ☐ Review confidentiality policies/forms and maintain client confidentiality ☐ Identify real or potential ethical dilemmas and apply ethical problem solving. ☐ Identify examples of ethical practice in supervisory sessions. ☐ Other: ☐ Other: 1.2.
+Practice Behaviors Practicum Learning Activities and Assignments Student Performance will be Measured in the Following Manner: 1.1 Makes ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for Review client file(s) and determine if a strengths-based approach is evident. ethical decision-making, ethical conduct of research, and additional codes of ethics as appropriate to context ☐ Review confidentiality policies/forms and maintain client confidentiality appropriate to context ☐ Identify real or potential ethical dilemmas and apply ethical problem solving. ☐ Identify examples of ethical practice in supervisory sessions. ☐ Other: ☐ Other: 1.2.
 Use reflection and self-regulation to manage personal values and maintain professionalism in practice situations ☐ Keep daily journal and/or weekly logs and share with field instructor. ☐ Meet with field instructor and identify strengths and areas for further development. ☐ Solicit feedback from field instructor and other

 relevant professionals.

 ☐ Identify and manage one's own personal reactions

 to clients as reflected in interactions and supervisory

 sessions

 ☐ Other:

-☐ Other:
+Other:

 1.3 Demonstrate professional demeanor in behavior; appearance; and oral, written, and □Dress appropriately.

 electronic communication ☐Adhere to work schedule.

 ☐Communicate respectfully with colleagues and

 clients.

-□Follow agency protocol.
+☐Follow agency protocol.

 □Other:

 □Other:

 1.4 Use technology ethically and appropriately to facilitate practice outcomes ☐ Follow agency policies regarding technology

 ☐ Identify uses of technology.

 Other:

-☐ Other:
+Other:

 1.5 Use supervision and consultation to guide ☐ Meet with field instructor regularly and make

 professional judgment and behavior constructive use of supervision.

 ☐ Consult with field instructor regarding questions,

 concerns, and to obtain feedback

-Other: Other: Competency 2: Engage Diversity and Difference i n Practice diversity are understood as the intersectionality of multidentity and expression, immigration status, marital sworkers understand that, as a consequence of different privilege, power, and acclaim.
-Social workers also understand that e characterize and shape the human experience and are tiple factors including but not limited to age, class, color, tatus, political ideology, race, religion/spirituality, sex, sec, a person's life experiences may include oppression, poerstand the forms and mechanisms of oppression and disomic, political, and cultural exclusions, may oppress, man culture, disability and ability, ethnicity, gender, gender exual orientation, and tribal sovereign status.
-Social overty, marginalization, and alienation as well as scrimination and recognize the extent to which a Practice Behaviors Practicum Learning Activities and Assignments Student Performance will be Measured in the Following Manner: 2.1 Apply and communicate understanding of the importance of diversity and difference in shaping life experiences in practice at the micro, mezzo, and macro levels ☐ Conduct an assessment or other client interview and identify elements of human diversity that have shaped life experiences for that client system and macro levels ☐ Discuss with field instructor how you believe your clients' experiences have shaped behaviors ☐ Read about the importance of difference in shaping life experience and discuss with field instructor ☐ Identify ways that clients are diverse and how approaches to working with individuals vary based on diversity Read article(s) on diverse population served by the agency and discuss with field instructor how this knowledge can be applied
+☐ Other: ☐ Other: Competency 2: Engage Diversity and Difference in n Practice Social workers understand how diversity and difference diversity are understood as the intersectionality of multidentity and expression, immigration status, marital st workers understand that, as a consequence of difference privilege, power, and acclaim.
+Social workers also under culture's structures and values, including social, econo culture, disability and ability, ethnicity, gender, gender exual orientation, and tribal sovereign status.
+Social overty, marginalization, and alienation as well as acrimination and recognize the extent to which a Practice Behaviors Practicum Learning Activities and Assignments Student Performance will be Measured in the Following Manner: Tollowing Mailler.
+2.1 Apply and communicate understanding of the importance of diversity and difference in shaping life experiences in practice at the micro, mezzo, and macro levels ☐ Conduct an assessment or other client interview and identify elements of human diversity that have shaped life experiences for that client system ☐ Discuss with field instructor how you believe your clients' experiences have shaped behaviors ☐ Read about the importance of difference in shaping life experience and discuss with field instructor ☐ Identify ways that clients are diverse and how approaches to working with individuals vary based on diversity ☐ Read article(s) on diverse population served by the agency and discuss with field instructor how this knowledge can be applied